home > background

 Each liter of soymilk contains approx. 25-30 g of protein and each kg of tofu, approx. 100-135 g.

-Recent research has also shown that cooking can increase the nutrition of certain vegetables (such as carrots and tomatoes).
-In addition, the products produced with the system have been sterilized beyond pasteurization temperatures, and so the water and food do not harbor parasites or other harmful microorganisms.
+The products produced with the VitaGoat or SoyCow system are sterilized beyond pasteurization temperatures, and so the water and food do not harbor parasites or other harmful microorganisms.

 Malnutrition has several primary causes.